 The second game is Balloon Tennis – What you need: Paper plates, balloons, masking tape, then either plastic spoons or wooden paint stirrer (you can get these free at a Menards or Home Depot) This game is a great way to use up the last of the paper plates from a kid’s birthday party or holiday event.
 I used up the end of our Halloween plates the last time we played.

 Tape your spoon or wooden stirrer to the back of your paper plate.
-Then use it as a tennis racket and the balloon as your ball.
+Then use it like a tennis racket and the balloon as your ball.
 Hit the balloon back and forth and see which team can keep the balloon in the air the longest.
 You could also have the kids individually try to use their paddle to keep the balloon in the air.

-Tip: These are great games to use at a sports themed birthday party, too.
+Tip: These are great games to use at a sports-themed birthday party, too.
 Find more fun birthday party game ideas here.

 Family Game Board Night